 In October 2012 a 5 year management plan was completed by the Norfolk Wildlife Trust.
 This identifies the main areas of trees and scrub to be cleared, as well as other management work to be undertaken.
-The plan can be viewed here.

 The importance of the common to local people is also recognised, with the provision of a car park, benches and the regular maintenance of the footpaths.
 Visitors to the common can enjoy many wild flowers such as heather, devils bit and harebells.
 Their continued presence bears testimony to the work carried out since 1984.